Stephen Paulus Emerging Composer Competition

 This text is in the public domain.

-Submissions will be adjudicated by prominent American composers.
+Submissions were adjudicated by prominent American composers.
 Last year’s adjudicators were Dan Asia, Jocelyn Hagen and Dale Warland.